 Who Will Take My Lay Bet?

-A conventional bookmaker has no interest in lay betting in any form.
+A conventional bookmaker has no interest in lay betting in any form, especially not in the context of modern betting apps.
 Their sole purpose is to accept bets for straight winners.
 This is called a back bet, and you are simply staking on your selection to win the match / race, etc.

 Most punters don’t go beyond the art of backing a winner so how does anyone place a lay bet?
 The answer lies in any of the betting exchanges that have been made available in the digital age.
 When any player signs up and logs on to an exchange, there are two available options.
 First up is the traditional back bet but there is the option to lay the outcome – i.e., to bet on the selection to lose.